thanos-io/thanos/README.md

 system with unlimited storage capacity, which can be added seamlessly on top of existing Prometheus deployments.

-Thanos is a [CNCF](https://www.cncf.io/) Sandbox project.
+Thanos is a [CNCF](https://www.cncf.io/) Sandbox project (currently in vote for Incubation stage.)

-Thanos leverages the Prometheus 2.0 storage format to cost-efficiently store historical metric data in any object storage while retaining fast query latencies.
+Thanos leverages the Prometheus 2.x storage format to cost-efficiently store historical metric data in any object storage while retaining fast query latencies.
 Additionally, it provides a global query view across all Prometheus installations and can merge data from Prometheus HA pairs on the fly.